 Method Complaints About Part D Prescription Drugs - Contact Information

 CALL 800-311-7517

 Calls to this number are free.
-We are available 24 hours a day, 7 days a week.
+24 hours a day, 7 days a week

-TTY 711
+ТТҮ 711

 Calls to this number are free.
-We are available 24 hours a day, 7 days a week.
+24 hours a day, 7 days a week

 FAX 800-313-2798

 WRITE Ultimate Health Plans

 Appeals and Grievances Department

-PO Box 6560

-Spring Hill, FL 34611
+PO Box 6560 Spring Hill, FL 34611

 GrievanceAndAppeals@ulthp.com

-MEDICARE You can submit a complaint about Advantage Plus by Ultimate (Full)

-WEBSITE (HMO D-SNP) directly to Medicare.
-To submit an online complaint to Medicare, go to
+MEDICARE WEBSITE You can submit a complaint about Advantage Plus by Ultimate (Full) (HMO D-SNP) directly to Medicare.
+To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .

-www.medicare.gov/MedicareComplaintForm/home.aspx.